 We visited the Indreshwar temple, one of the largest and tallest pagoda style temples in Nepal.
 It was originally built over a lingam in 1294, making it the oldest surviving temple of Nepal.

-In the evening, after our tour of Panauti, splashing through the small village roads that had been turned into slush by the rains, we helped our hostess make aloo parathas for dinner.
+In the evening, after our tour of Panauti, splashing through the small village roads turned into slush by the rains, we helped our hostess make aloo parathas for dinner.

-We also learned about her life and about CommunityHomestay.com, an organisation that is helping women in Nepal empower themselves by earning an income hosting travellers in their homes.
+We also learned about her life and CommunityHomestay.com, an organization helping women in Nepal empower themselves by earning an income hosting travelers in their homes.

 Read more: How Community Homestays Are Empowering Women In Nepal

-The same evening we were treated to an authentic Nepali Dinner Reception at the Bhojan Griha restaurant, a 150-year-old heritage building which housed the late Royal Priest of the King of Nepal.
+The same evening we were treated to an authentic Nepali Dinner Reception at the Bhojan Griha restaurant, a 150-year-old heritage building that housed the late Royal Priest of the King of Nepal.

 It was hosted by Mr Bharat Basnet, founder of The Explore Nepal group.
 We tried the local rice wine (potent stuff!) and the food was prepared from local organic sources grown on their own farm.